strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 This is a simplified example and comes with several key caveats that need to be considered when implementing a system like this:
 - Strimzi Custom Resource Definitions (CRDs) are only guaranteed to be backwards compatible between adjacent versions.
 So, while it is possible to have more than two versions installed, you should aim to only have two adjacent Strimzi versions running at any one time.
 - Changes in CRD API versions (`v1beta2` to `v1` for example) require all Kafka clusters to migrate to the new API version before a newer version of Strimzi is installed.
 - Special care needs to be taken when removing old Strimzi versions.
 The CRDs should be handled separately and great care should be taken when upgrading them.
-Removing the CRDs (even temporarily), rather than upgrading them, would cause all Strimzi managed Kafka clusters (and other operands) to be deleted.
+Removing the CRDs (even temporarily), rather than upgrading them, would cause all Strimzi managed Kafka clusters (and other CRs) to be deleted.

 ### Contents